A LIEN is one of the more contentious and difficult concepts to understand in the world of Bankruptcy.

 If you are struggling to pay your debts and concerned about the future welfare of you and your family, it is important that you seek the advice of a bankruptcy lawyer to ensure that your assets are protected and the debts you seek to eliminate are dischargeable.
 Our attorneys have been assisting consumers and business owners with bankruptcy matters for over 25 years.
 If you are considering filing for bankruptcy, please consider contacting the Nomberg Law Firm.
-Our office number is 205-395-0532.
+My office number is 205-882-5005.

 Steven D. Altmann has been a lawyer for more than 25 years.
 Steve has earned an AV rating from Martindale-Hubbell’s peer-review rating and was recently named a Super Lawyer and Top Attorney by Birmingham Magazine in the area of Bankruptcy Law.